-Share-based compensation expense for the three months ended December 31, 2019 was \$86,542 compared to \$223,059 for the three months ended December 31, 2018.
-Share-based compensation expense is amortized over the vesting period of individual grants and was considerably higher in the 2018 period due to the large number of grants in 2018.
+Share-based compensation expense for the three months ended December 31, 2020 was \$34,054 compared to \$86,542 for the three months ended December 31, 2019.
+Share-based compensation expense is amortized over the vesting period of individual grants and was higher in the 2019 period due to a larger amount of prior period grants.